 Amarysia Artemis temple was finally discovered in Evia, Greece

-Analysis proved correct when the team finally cut through the gallery walls in 2017 to reveal the core of the sanctuary of Amarysia Artemis.
+Their analysis proved correct when the team finally cut through the gallery walls in 2017 to reveal the core of the sanctuary of Amarysia Artemis.

 These confirm that the site was the destination for the annual procession from Eretria by local worshippers of the goddess of the hunt.